Menu Close

 The Crimean peninsula - then and now

 When we travelled to the Crimean peninsula in 2008, it was unquestionably part of Ukraine.
-The peninsula was handed over to Ukraine in 1954 as a gift from the Russian Soviet Republic, and with the dissolution of the Soviet Union in 1991, Crimea remained part of Ukraine, although Russia was allowed to keep its naval base in the peninsula.
-Sevastopol.
+The peninsula was handed over to Ukraine in 1954 as a gift from the Russian Soviet Republic, and upon the dissolution of the Soviet Union in 1991, Crimea remained part of Ukraine, although Russia was allowed to keep its naval base in Sevastopol.

 Since the 2014 Crimean crisis, the situation is different.
 According to Wikipedia, the area is now disputed and belongs to Ukraine. de jure but Russia de facto.
 The Ministry of Foreign Affairs currently advises against all travel to the Crimean peninsula, so this is definitely not a travel tip.
 However, it might be interesting to see what the Crimean Peninsula looked like before all this happened!
 We don't know what it looks like today, but according to Wikipedia, Russian tourists still come here.